wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### A Closer Look at Traces and Spans

 Several of the spans in our sample trace have parent-child relationships to other spans in the trace.
-For example, the Styling service's `makeShirts` span has two child spans (`printShirts` and `wrapShirts`), and each of these spans has a child span of its own.
+For example, the Styling service's `makeShirts` span has two child spans (`printShirts` and `giftWrap`), and each of these spans has a child span of its own.
 * A parent-child relationship exists between two spans when one operation passes data or control to another, either in the same service or in a different one.
 * A parent span with multiple children represents a request that invokes multiple operations, either serially or in parallel.